IS HOW YOU FEEL GETTING IN A WAY OF YOU ENJOYING YOUR LIFE?

 OUT OF HUNDREDS OF THERAPISTS OUT THERE, WHY SHOULD YOU CHOOSE ME?

 You might be wondering if I am the right therapist for you.
 I am so glad that you are thinking that.
-This is your treatment and you need to make sure that you feel comfortable with and understood by your therapist.
-You also must have confidence that your therapist knows how to restore your family life and make it better.
-Feel free to call me for a 30-minute free phone consultation to see if we are a good match.
+This is your treatment, and you need to make sure that you feel comfortable with me and understood by me.
+If after our free phone conversation or initial meeting you don’t feel like I am the right fit, I will be happy to refer you out to someone who might.

 Here is what one client said about my service: